centreon/centreon/centreon-gorgone/docs/modules/core/proxy.md

 The module includes mechanisms like ping to make sure targets are alive, synchronisation to store logs in the Central Gorgone database, etc.

-A SSH client library make routing to non-gorgoned targets to be handlded.
+A SSH client library make routing to non-gorgoned targets possible.

 ## Configuration